The Rise of Total Government in the 19th and 20th centuries

 *--Alain Resnais, Nuit et brouillard = [Night and fog, a 32 min. videorecording of original 1955 movie].
 The final words of this film suggest something very general about the crimes of the concentration camps =The crematorium is no longer in use.
 The devices of the Nazis are out of date. ...
 Who is on the lookout ... to warn us of the coming of new executioners?
 Are their faces really different from our own? ...there are those of us who sincerely look upon the ruins today, as if the old concentration camp monster were dead and buried beneath them.
 Those who pretend to take hope again as the image fades, as though there were a cure for the plague of these camps.
 Those of us who pretend to believe that all this happened only once, at a certain time and in a certain place, and those who refuse to see, who do not hear the cry to the end of time.

 *--Control, management or manipulation of the national economy.
 Mobilization of the whole population and the entire national economy to vast projects.
-If the original classical Greek word that gives the world the expression "economy" meant management of the household, by the 20th century in Europe it had come to mean "gross national product", within which the myriad little households were but atoms
+The original classical Greek word that gives the world the expression "economy" meant management of the household.
+By the 20th century in Europe it had come to mean "gross national product", within which the myriad little households were but atoms

 *--Regimentation of labor.
 Suppression of labor unions